whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 In nations that expect everybody to stand for what's right, this is the way of life that results -- a life of shared abundance.
 As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"

-In cultures that forbid people from standing for what's right and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy culture.
+In cultures that forbid people from seeking justice and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy culture.
 Widespread selfishness is the result.

 But it doesn't have to be this way.
-Individuals and whole nations are capable of incredible generosity when everyone stands for what's right, and nobody rules over anybody else.
+Individuals and whole nations are capable of incredible generosity when everyone stands for a culture of mutual respect, and nobody rules over anybody else.

 Selfishness and corruption are the same thing, and corruption is pervasive in every unhealthy culture.
 How come so few people stand in solidarity to confront the corruption and injustice in their unhealthy culture?
 To find out join me in _Chapter 8: Why Don't More People Stand Together?_

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Notice when you hold back out of fear**</div>
 <div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear -- fear of losing friends, angering a spouse, losing their job, or getting punished.
-To cultivate your strength so you can stand for what's right, it helps to notice when you feel afraid and when you hold back out of fear.<br/><br/>Think of a time when you felt an urge to do a good deed or speak out or stand up for someone else, but you held back.
+To cultivate your spiritual strength, it helps to notice when you feel afraid and when you hold back out of fear.<br/><br/>Think of a time when you felt an urge to do a good deed or speak out or stand up for someone else, but you held back.
 What were you afraid of?
 Are you proud of your choice?
 If not, how could you find the bravery in yourself to show up differently in the future?</div></div>

 <div style="break-after:page"></div>